tdwg/bdq/Vocabularies/Workplan.md

 *In this page you will find the detailed goals and expected outcomes for the Vocabularies Group, as well as the steps we plan to follow to achieve them.*

 # Goals, outputs and outcomes
-**1. Preparation of a Scoping Document.** Expected *by Apr 2018.* The document will include the following topics:
+**1. Preparation of a Scoping Document.** The document will include the following topics:
   - Determining what types of vocabularies would be needed for TDWG – consistent with the various ISO Standards on Vocabularies (i.e., do we require vocabularies, dictionaries of terms, controlled vocabularies, thesauri, ontologies, etc.), and whether vocabularies should be mono-lingual or multi-lingual.
   - Determining a strategy for organizing the construction of vocabularies, considering: A) structuring of work within TDWG, with the following options: 1) the creation of a separate Interest group; 2) the creation of several Task Groups within the Data Quality Interest Group, or associated to other TDWG Interest Groups; B) Domain specific needs and practices.

 **2. Development of a common repository for TDWG vocabularies-of-values.** GitHub will be the first option but other alternatives will be explored to provide a user-friendly platform for gathering and developing vocabularies.
-GitHub repository will be functional *by Feb 2018*.
-Exploration of alternative platform is expected *through 2018 and up to Jul 2019*.
+Exploration of alternative platform is expected.

 **3. Development of a current best practice for the building of TDWG vocabularies.** Such format will be based primarily on the TDWG Standards Documentation Specification.
-Expected *by Aug 2018*, to be presented at TDWG/SPNCH 2018.

 **4. Building of at least one exemplary vocabulary** under the standard format developed in item 3.
-Expected *by Aug 2018*, to be presented at TDWG/SPNCH 2018.

 **5. Collection and assessment of already existing vocabularies** across the community that can be used as are, or that can be modified for TDWG purposes.
-The list of such vocabularies will be made available through the common repository *by Mar 2019*.
+The list of such vocabularies will be made available through the common repository.

-**6. Identification of domain-specific groups** that may be involved in the preparation of vocabularies and creation of a list of contacts that will be available through the GitHub repository *by Apr 2019*.
+**6. Identification of domain-specific groups** that may be involved in the preparation of vocabularies and creation of a list of contacts that will be available through the GitHub repository.

 **7. In-depth evaluation of the current state** of data that is shared through aggregators in relation to the use of controlled values for each Darwin Core term.
-A report is planned to present at TDWG 2019 Annual Meeting *(by Jun 2019)*.
+A report will be built.

 **8. Preparation of a list of vocabularies needed** for terms of the Darwin Core standard based on the previous report.
-The list would be presented at TDWG 2019 Annual Meeting *(by Jul 2019)*.

 # Strategy
 ## General